rodolk/thenumserver/README.md

 ### Running application from the command line

-Build a shadow jar from your project by running `./gradlew shadowJar`.
+Build a shadow jar by running `./gradlew shadowJar`.
 This will create a `numserver-shadow.jar` file in the `build/libs` directory.

 You can then start the application by running the command `java -jar ./build/lib/numserver-shadow.jar`